mic-havock/text-2-img-clone/README.md

 2. **Generation fails**

    - Check that WebUI is running on port 7860
-   - Verify the Lustify model is properly loaded
+   - Verify the model is properly loaded
    - Check server logs for detailed error messages

 3. **Slow generation**